wazuh/wazuh-documentation/source/proof-of-concept-guide/block-malicious-actor-ip-reputation.rst

 .. meta::
   :description: In this POC, you identify the monitored Windows endpoint IP address as a bad reputation one.
 Learn more about it in our documentation.

+In this scenario you will need:

+* CentOS Linux 8 with Wazuh manager up and running
+* CentOS Linux 8 with Wazuh agent installed

 .. _poc_block_actor_IP_reputation:

 Blocking a malicious actor - IP Reputation